-Florian Rodeit, Head of Finance Operations Center Prague, Deutsche Börse AG
+11 Florian Rodeit, Head of Finance Operations Center Prague, Deutsche Börse AG Figure 7: Department comparison of future transformation plans towards agile

-Figure 8: Agile potential of different departments

-Even though single agile elements, such as daily stand-up meetings, can have positive effects on intra-department collaboration, the agile way of working has only limited potential within certain business units.
+Even though single agile elements, such as daily stand up meetings, can have positive effects on intradepartment collaboration, the agile way of working has only limited potential within certain business units.
 The approach towards an Agile Organization is uncharted territory for most enterprises.
 While agile project management (e.g., Scrum) is clearly defined, this is not yet the case for Agile Organizations.
-Our survey results confirmed this view, as a clear tendency of the most important attributes of Agile Organizations could not be derived.
-As seen in Figure 9, almost all of the available attributes were evaluated with high or very high importance.
-Figure 9: Evaluation of the importance of some agility characteristics
+Our survey results confirmed this view, as a clear tendency of the most important